c-spyrou/rozasite/content/journey.md

 <img src="../Images/journey.png" height="126.95" width="846.3" alt="Journey Header" /> <br> <br>
 </div>
 <h5 align="justify">
 The groundwork started from 2020, including processes to set up the club branding including naming and kits; and conversations were had daily regarding our visions for the club both in the short-term and long-term.
-Lots of hard work went into facilitating a sustainable football club to compete amongst the best both on and off the pitch. <br> <br>
+Lots of hard work went into facilitating a sustainable football club to compete amongst the best in our local area, both on and off the pitch. <br> <br>
 <hr>
 <br>
 Our first season as a club was 2022/23, and we were put in Division 6 – the eighth tier of the Barnet Sunday Football League.
 We celebrated a win in our first ever league match, beating Camden Town Athletic 4-3.
 At the end of the season, we narrowly missed out on the title, finishing in second place; but it was clear that our level on the pitch was far above a number of our league counterparts. <br> <br/>